equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_2.md

 * Do the steps above
 * Identify the roles claim in the proper token (this step may involve altering the backend app code)
+* Identify the change to the application gui?
 * Explore the possible payload claims for [access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#payload-claims) and [id tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens#payload-claims)

 ## --Discuss security issues and good practices--